Burning Low: Plot

-Although Finn and Flame Princess (voiced by Jessica DiCicco) have been in a relationship for awhile, Finn is unable to do more than hug her.
+Although Finn and Flame Princess have been in a relationship for a while, Finn is unable to do more than hug her.
 Jake suggests that the next stage in a relationship is kissing.
-Eventually, Princess Bubblegum (voiced by Hynden Walch) discovers that Finn and Flame Princess are together, which terribly worries her; Flame Princess's elemental matrix is unstable, and if Finn tries to kiss her, she might react so violently that she would burn a hole through the core of the planet.
+Eventually, Princess Bubblegum discovers that Finn and Flame Princess are together, which terribly worries her; Flame Princess's elemental matrix is unstable, and if Finn tries to kiss her, she might react so violently that she would burn a hole through the core of the planet.

 Bubblegum tries to warn Finn and Jake, but Finn leaves, and Jake mistakes Bubblegum's warnings as signs of jealousy.
 He eventually tells Finn, who is unsettled.
 Finn decides that, in order to get a kiss from Flame Princess, he will need to compose a poem; while writing, he is confronted by Bubblegum, who tries to explain the situation.
 Finn, however, also misinterprets Bubblegum's warning for jealousy, and angrily reproaches the princess for toying with his feelings.

 Bubblegum arrives upset at Finn and Jake's tree house, and Jake again believes that she is being jealous of Finn's relationship with Flame Princess.
 When she finally manages to explain to Jake why they can't be together, they barge out of the tree house to stop them.
 When they arrive, they see Finn reading his poem to Flame Princess, and subsequently kissing, which creates a massive heat explosion, and Flame Princess begins to fall through the hole, burning everything in her path.
 Finn regains consciousness and ties Jake's arm to himself and descends down the hole.
 He passes out from the extreme heat.
 On the surface, Jake covers the hole with his body, to which Bubblegum explains to him he must keep doing it to deprive Flame Princess from oxygen to put her out.
 She gets sufficiently cold to enable Finn to regain consciousness, and Jake pulls them both out.
 To prevent further damage, Finn and Flame Princess both kiss a rock to represent them kissing.